-If you’re truly honest about self-exploration during your journey of Involution, you will come across many aspects and traits about yourself that you will find difficult – if not completely disturbing – to accept.
+If you’re truly honest about growing, changing, and living life to the fullest, you will, at some point, come across many parts of yourself that you’ll find difficult – if not completely disturbing – to accept.

-In response to his serious preoccupation Jung created the Archetypes model, a concept wherein he believed our unconscious minds are fragmented or structured into different “selves” in an attempt to organize how we experience different things in life.
-Two of Jung’s major Archetypes are The Persona and The Shadow Self.
+In response to his serious preoccupation, Jung created the Archetypes model, a concept wherein he believed our unconscious minds are fragmented or structured into different “selves.”
+These selves attempt to organize how we experience different emotions, situations, and challenges in life.
+Two of Jung’s major Archetypes are the Persona and the Shadow Self.

-On the other hand, the Shadow Self is an archetype that forms part of the unconscious mind and is composed of repressed ideas, instincts, impulses, weaknesses, desires, perversions and embarrassing fears.
-This archetype is often described as the darker side of the psyche, representing wildness, chaos and the unknown.
-Jung believed that these latent dispositions are present in all of us, in many instances forming a strong source of creative energy.
+On the other hand, the Shadow Self is an archetype that forms part of the unconscious mind and is composed of repressed ideas, instincts, impulses, weaknesses, desires, perversions, and embarrassing fears.
+This archetype is often described as the darker side of the psyche, representing wildness, chaos, and the unknown.
+Jung believed that this latent energy is present in all of us, in many instances forming a strong source of creative energy.

 We are all born pure, like blank canvases.
 But at some point during our childhood development, we learn knowledge that teaches us to separate things into good and evil.
-The moment we eat from this tree of knowledge, our shadows are born and we begin to divide ourselves.
-Furthermore, in our cultural ‘socialization’ process, we begin to sort out those traits within us that are acceptable in society, and those unacceptable traits that aren’t (which are later hidden away).
-As Jung said:
+The moment we eat from this tree of knowledge, our shadows are born and we begin to divide ourselves into multiple parts.
+Furthermore, in our cultural socialization process, we begin to sort out those traits within us that are acceptable to society (the Persona), and those that are unacceptable (which are later hidden away – the Shadow).